qUserresUp/COMP590/README.md

 - `CountyView` is the main page for this application, it manages the states for all the components and state manipulation functions.

+### utils

+- `backendUtils` provides a function that appends a user provided string to the current backend URL.
+- `countyViewutils` provides several helper functions for map display and data manipulation
+- `usCountiesutils` provides several helper functions for data parsing and manipulation

+### usaCounties

+- `texasCounties` provides a complete list of counties in Texas, their names, ids and locations
+- `texasCounties` provides a complete list of counties in USA, their names, ids and locations

 ## Technologies used

 - ReactJS